01binary/360-video-pipeline/README.md

 When this information is retained, applying a curve during color grading lets you re-distribute shadows and highlights and apply your own limiting to cut off values that contain more noise and retain values with detail.

-I use the [Lumetri Color plug-in](https://helpx.adobe.com/premiere-pro/using/color-workflows.html) for color grading and toggle the following transforms in different combinations to determine if they are needed, comparing side-by-side:
+I use the [Lumetri Color plug-in](https://helpx.adobe.com/premiere-pro/using/color-workflows.html) for color grading and toggle the following transforms in different combinations to determine if they are needed:

 * **Exposure**: This can be pushed to increase the richness of shadows, but then it would require more de-noising which blurs details.
 * **Contrast**: This can be used along with Curves to tune the overall contrast.
 It adds an S-curve over the entire spectrum, with the sharpness of the "S" controlled with this slider.
 That extra curve is then mixed in with the master Curve.